ryiwamoto/simple-ebml-builder-js/README.md

 // EBML element object.
 The name is EBMLVersion and body is 1.
 The Size is generated automatically.
 EBML.element(EBML.ID.EBMLVersion, EBML.number(1));

-// When isSizeUnknown option is true, 0x01FFFFFFFFFFFFFF is assigned as the element size.
+// 0x01FFFFFFFFFFFFFF is assigned as the element size for unknownSizeElement.
-EBML.element(EBML.ID.EBMLVersion, EBML.number(1), true /* isSizeUnknown */);
+EBML.unknownSizeElement(EBML.ID.EBMLVersion, EBML.number(1));

 // Element can have multiple elements.
 EBML.element(EBML.ID.Info, [